The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 Other than that, you can change everything else.

-Now, there's a there's a piece today, um where's this from?
+Now, there's a piece today.

-It's what it's it's uh Lloyd Grove in the New York Daily News gossip column is John McCain a lesbian, is how the piece opens.
+It's Lloyd Grove in the New York Daily News gossip column.

-Maybe we'll learn the answer from Edward Klein, who insinuated as much about Hillary Clinton in his 2005 biography, largely a a clip job of hit pieces, reviewers said.
+Maybe we'll learn the answer from Edward Klein, who insinuated as much about Hillary Clinton in his 2005 biography, largely a clip job of hit pieces, reviewers said.

 It's on MSNBC's website.